 Saganami Island Academy

-June 2012
+June 2012 Lieutenant JG

 Tactical officer GNS Hermes CL-73, Flag Lieutenant to the Commandant and Deputy Commandant